National Cleavage Day: Criticism

-Dr. Siqwana-Ndulo, provincial gender commissioner in Eastern Cape, condemned the celebrations, warning women not to be involved in the National Cleavage Day.
+Siqwana-Ndulo, provincial gender commissioner in Eastern Cape, condemned the celebrations, warning women not to be involved in the National Cleavage Day.
 Siqwana-Ndulo said "This is a pure marketing tool using people's bodies."
 She added, "The commission is against any person or advertising company, which uses people's bodies for marketing purposes be it advertising a car or anything of that sort."

 A paper published by Gender Links depicted an image of two women showing their cleavages during the NCD on 5 April 2003, with the caption "These two bosom buddies were all part of the fun in yesterday’s National Cleavage Day, where a number of stunning beauties, their natural assets enhanced by Wonderbra, brought traffic to a standstill in many parts of Joburg."
 The paper argued that globalisation of the media enforces "globalised norms" of gender and the lowest single common denominator in "global" images of gender is "sex sells" which builds and reinforces stereotypes and biases—both male and female.
 Vanessa Raphaely, editor of the Cosmopolitan, argued the NCD is not intended to objectify women, but to celebrate in a funny manner.